Jahalup/wordpress/README.md

 # wordpress
-Playing around with wordpress and PHP
+Playing around with wordpress and PHP.
+PHP practice